nus-cs2030s/2223-s2/docs/labs/lab3-question.md

 ### 2. Create a generic `Array<T>` class

-Let's call the class that encapsulates the counter `ServiceCounter` (you may name it differently).
-We have been using an array to store the `ServiceCounter` objects.
+Let's call the class that encapsulates the counter `BankCounter` (you may name it differently).
+We have been using an array to store the `BankCounter` objects.
 In Lab 3, you should replace that with a generic wrapper around an array.
-In other words, we want to replace `ServiceCounter[]` with `Array<ServiceCounter>`.
+In other words, we want to replace `BankCounter[]` with `Array<BankCounter>`.
 You may build upon the `Array<T>` class from the notes -- [Unit 25](https://nus-cs2030s.github.io/2223-s2/25-unchecked.html).

 The `Array<T>` class you build must support the following: